 Though the program began due to a misdialed number, NORAD Tracks Santa has flourished and is recognized as one of the Department of Defense's largest community outreach programs.

-Each year, the NORAD Tracks Santa Web Site receives nearly nine million unique visitors from more than 200 countries and territories around the world.
-Volunteers receive more than 12,000 e-mails and more than 70,000 calls to the NORAD Tracks Santa hotline from children around the globe.
+Each year, the NORAD Tracks Santa Web Site receives nearly fifteen million unique visitors from more than 200 countries and territories around the world.
+Volunteers receive more than 130,000 calls to the NORAD Tracks Santa hotline from children around the globe.

-This year, children and the young-at-heart are able to track Santa through Facebook, Twitter, YouTube, Flickr, and TroopTube.tv.
-To follow us on any of these Web sites, type in @noradsanta into the search engine and start tracking.
+This year, children and the young-at-heart are able to track Santa through Facebook, Twitter, YouTube and Instagram.

 For more information about NORAD Tracks Santa, please visit www.noradsanta.org